MimiLovesCoding/Screenia-UI-Login/README.md

    regression testing.

 ✅  While setting up automated testing can be costly—due to software, tools, and
-    training—manual testing can be more cost-effective for smaller projects or one-time tests.
+    training, manual testing can be more cost-effective for smaller projects or one-time tests.

 ⭐ <b>Benefits of Manual Testing</b>